 The mill closed in 1999 and along with it went most of the area's good paying jobs.
 Unemployment soared to 20%.
 The town lost half its population.

-That's the bad news.
-The good news is that tourists rediscovered Port St Joe and started coming to stay again on their weekends and vacations and to build vacation homes and permanent residences.
+The good news is that tourists rediscovered Port St. Joe and started coming to stay again on their weekends and vacations, finding it a great place to build vacation homes and permanent residences.

-The Forgotten Coast is a name created by local chambers of commerce after the plant closed to describe this area of Gulf coast and generate some enthusiasm for tourism.
+The Forgotten Coast is a name created by local chambers of commerce after the paper mill closed to describe this area of the Gulf coast and generate some enthusiasm for tourism.